Publications

 Seattle, WA

-Implemented iterative phase reconstruction algorithms to generate spot arrays using a phase spatial light modulators, reaching 92% simulated power efficiency.
+Implemented iterative and gradient descent phase reconstruction algorithms to generate multi-layer 3D tweezer arrays using a phase spatial light modulator.

 Improving the Scalability of Neural Network Surface Code Decoders